Maximum likelihood estimation for spinal-structured trees: Introduction

 As for Galton-Watson trees, the numbers of children are generated independently. \item All the children of a normal node are normal.
 Exactly one child of the children of a special node (picked at random) is special. \end{itemize} It should be noted that the set of children of a special node is non-empty since $\nu(0)=0$.
 Consequently, Kesten's tree consists in an infinite spine composed of special nodes, to which subcritical Galton-Watson trees of normal nodes (with birth distribution $\mu$) are attached.
 Following the reasoning presented in \cite{bhat_adke_1981} together with the form of the special birth distribution \eqref{eq:bias:kesten}, the log-likelihood of Kesten's tree is given by

-where $\mathcal{S}$ denotes the spine of $T$, i.e., the set of special nodes.
-Interestingly, maximising the log-likelihood (with respect to $\mu$) does not require to observe the types of the nodes.
+where $\mathcal{S}$ denotes the spine of $T$, i.e. the set of special nodes.
+Interestingly, maximizing the log-likelihood (with respect to $\mu$) does not require to observe the types of the nodes.
 Indeed, the term that involves the spine does not depend on the parameter of the model.

 In this paper, we investigate spinal-structured trees which can be seen as a generalization of Kesten's tree.
-A spinal-structured tree is a $2$-type Galton-Watson tree, made of normal and special nodes, parameterized by a distribution $\mu$ and a non-trivial function $f:\mathbb{N}\to\mathbb{R}_+$, such that: \begin{itemize} \item The birth distribution of normal nodes is $\mu$, while the one of special nodes $\nu$ is biased as,
+A spinal-structured tree is a two-type Galton-Watson tree, made of normal and special nodes, parameterized by a distribution $\mu$ and a non-trivial function $f:\mathbb{N}\to\mathbb{R}_+$, such that: \begin{itemize} \item The birth distribution of normal nodes is $\mu$, while the one of special nodes $\nu$ is biased as,

 assuming that the denominator is positive. \item As for Kesten's tree, a normal node gives birth to normal nodes, while, if the set of children of a special node is non-empty, then exactly one of them (picked at random) is special. \end{itemize} Whenever $f(0)=0$, a spinal-structured tree admits an infinite spine made of special nodes, which gives its name to the model.
-The log-likelihood of this model is given by
+It should be remarked that the model fails to be identifiable because the line spanned by $f$ defines the same probability measure $\nu$.
+As a consequence, without loss of generality, we assume